-Composer, guitarist and Executive Director of the Seattle Composers Alliance, Michaud Savage, is based in Seattle, WA.
+Composer and guitarist Michaud Savage is based in Seattle, WA.
 As a solo and ensemble guitarist, Michaud is comfortable working in a wide spectrum of musical styles, and his training includes but is not limited to jazz, classical, tango, rock, blues, rhythm and blues, latin folkloric music, and whatever other musical frontiers he happens upon.
 As a composer, his work includes compositions for chamber ensembles, orchestra, electronics, Max/MSP, and performance art.

 Michaud is half of jazz ensemble "Duo Michma," performed in the tango ensemble "Luciernaga," and is an auxilary member of Correo Aereo.
 Michaud also leads The Ancient Present, a chamber orchestra performing new works.
 In the past, Michaud has served as musician director and guitarist in the house band for Tuesday Tease burlesque review, has been a regular accompanist in Cabaret Bissou, and is a regular accompanist.